 MSOT, OTR/L, BCPR

-• The fellowship will be founded on The Five Pillars.
+• The fellowship is founded on The Five Pillars.

-• The fellows-in-training will participate in combinations of traditional coursework, directed learning activities, and clinical mentoring.
+• The fellows-in-training participate in combinations of traditional coursework, directed learning activities, and clinical mentoring.

 • Fellows-in-training will serve as Brooks Rehabilitation staff for the course of the training.